 Lindsey has a BSc Hons in biology and has held significant board appointments mainly within the health sector including as a board member, chairperson and vice chair.
 Lindsey’s currently a non-executive director, director, trustee for two charities and a member of the NHS England chemotherapy clinical reference group.

 ‘The majority focus of my board positions has been in championing the public and patient voice at a national and regional East of England level.
 I am passionate about patient experience, patient leadership, collaboration and co-producing innovative ways to support the delivery of care that are sustainable in the long term.
-I am very much looking forward to applying this experience to my NED role within the Eastern AHSN’.
+I am very much looking forward to applying this experience to my NED role within the Health Innovation East’.

 Michael is the associate dean of innovation and professor of applied dementia research at the Norwich Medical School, University of East Anglia.
 His research focuses on improving diagnosis, disease progression tracking and symptom management in dementia.